 Along with the tonic phase and the clonic phase, certain symptoms can happen before, during, and after a seizure.

 - Feeling a warning.
-This is different for each person.
+This is different for each person, and may not happen to everyone.
 It is a strange feeling or sense that lets you know a seizure is about to happen

 - Crying out, because of air being forced out of the lungs